Kentucky Route 218: Hart County

 Kentucky Route 218 begins at the unincorporated Hart County community of Northtown west of Interstate 65 (I-65).
 It is the beginning of state maintenance as the main road west of Northtown is actually a locally maintained road (Flint Ridge Road) that leads to the Mammoth Cave National Park, and would provide a direct route to the park's visitor center in Edmonson County.
 The official road maps issued by the KYTC do not show this section of KY 218 as its western terminus is intersecting locally maintained roads, which are not shown on any highway maps outside of city insets.

 It crosses I-65 at its Exit 58 interchange, and enters the town of Horse Cave, which is part of a tourism hotbed in southern Kentucky due to its proximity to the national park.
 After running concurrently with Kentucky Route 335 for a couple of miles, it crosses U.S. Route 31W (Dixie Highway).
 About 5 mi east of downtown Horse Cave, it crosses U.S. Route 31E (Jackson Highway), and then continues eastward to LeGrande, and enters the northernmost section of Metcalfe County a moment after the KY 677 junction.

 Metcalfe and Green Counties

 KY 218 goes through a small sliver of the northernmost portion of Metcalfe County, and it intersects KY 314 while doing so.
 It enters Green County, crosses the Little Barren River, and reaches its end at Exie, where it meets the intersection with US 68 during that route's concurrency with Kentucky Route 70 from Sulphur Well all the way to Greensburg and Campbellsville.

 History

 KY 218 between US 31W and US 31E was formerly a portion of US 68 until that U.S. Highway was rerouted to its current alignment in the 1940s.

+By 1973, KY 218 was extended west from KY 335 in Horse Cave to its current western terminus in Northtown; this segment, along with Flint Ridge Road going westward towards Mammoth Cave National Park, was originally signed as KY 474 from 1965 until 1973.